Public Art Masterplan and Policies

 Approvals Process

-Developer public art concepts must be approved by the City of South Perth before the City will issue a building permit for construction of the development to commence.
+Developer public art concepts must be approved by the City before it will issue a building permit for construction of the development to commence.

-The City’s approval, or otherwise, of developer public art concepts is informed by the advice and recommendations provided by the PAAG.
-Formal notice of the outcomes of the public art concept review and approvals process is usually provided within 2-3 weeks of the PAAG meeting.
+The City’s approval, or otherwise, of developer public art concepts is informed by the advice and recommendations provided by the AAG.
+Formal notice of the outcomes of the public art concept review and approvals process is usually provided within 2-3 weeks of the AAG meeting.

 The approved public art concept must then be delivered in full, and in alignment with the approved concept, and all necessary supporting documentation supplied by the developer before the City will issue an occupancy permit for the completed development.